About Mikkel deMib Svendsen

 Pottery with attitude

-Pottery is fired in (at least) two stages.
+Pottery is usually fired in (at least) two stages.
 First the dry clay is fired in a so-called "Bisque fire".
-This turn the clay into ceramics - a solid and hard material.
+This turn the clay - which at this stage is essentially just very fragile dried mud, into ceramics - a solid and hard material.
 This I usually do in a moderne electric pottery kiln.

 But there are many kinds of kilns that can be used for this.
 Besides the electric kiln I quite often also use a Japanese style Raku Kiln and a large Wood Fire kiln.
 Both of these - very old, methods can help create colors and variations you can't get any other way.
 It stand out, make very unique pottery.
 Pottery with attitude.

 But even that was not enough for me.
 So a few years ago I took up another way of firering pottery called "Pitfire".
 With this method no glaze is added.
 Instead, the pots are wrapped in tin foil, with natural colorants - such as leaves, hay, saw dust, coffee grounds, sea weed and banana peels (to mention just an a few), sulfates oxides and salts and fired in a natural open wood fire.

 Pitfire is a method only used and mastered by few - even though it is, as a method, as old as mankind.
 Maybe it is because it is not as reliable and predictable as other firing methods.
 But that's what I kind of like.
 Because what comes out of it - when I succeed, is so outstanding and beautiful.

 You can see all my pifired pottery here.

 I share my passion on YouTube and Instagram

 I have a YouTube channel and an Instagram profile where I show most of my work, work in progress and many of the techniques I use.
 You are welcome to visit and subscribe to both.